consistec/doubleganger/README.md

    * Supports usage of triggers for efficient detection of server side changes
       * for PostgreSQL and MySQL

+## Project Status: In Development

+doubleganger development is work in progress.
+Basic features are implemented and a lot of tests scenarios work for us.
+However, there are still several open issues before we'd like to release a production ready version.

 ## How does it work?

 For each synchronized table, doubleganger adds a meta table.
 These meta tables exist on client *and* server, though the format is not exactly the same.